marisol-barrientos/nl2mtl/README.md

 ## 1. Implementation:
 All the scripts allowing MTL formula extraction are inside [src folder](src/).
 To enable their execution, one should add local configuration to this [file](config.json).

+Please execute [the main script](src/main.py) to reproduce evaluation results.
+The tool can process one input file at a time.

 The final prompt used for the evaluation is also provided [here](prompts/nl2mtl.txt)

 ## 2. Results:
 Inside [data folder](data/), the input files used in the evaluation are together with their corresponding outputs.
-The qualitative evaluation sheet is [inside this file](survey_material/eval/eval_re_2024.ods).

 ## 3. Survey Material:

-### Bibliography Sheet:
-Information about all included studies can be found [in this sheet](survey_material/re_2024_automatic_extraction_and_formalization_of_temporal_requirements_fromt_text_a_survey.xlsx).
+### Bib files retrieved per phase:
+We provide with the bib files corresponding to each SLR phase.
+Please, find them [here](survey_material/datasets/survey_material/bib_files_per_phase)

 ### Open Source Data:
 The open-source data from selected papers from the Automatic Generation of Formal Specifications category is available [here](survey_material/datasets).
-The following table shows from which studies were coming, which dataset, together with an input and output example.
+The following table shows which studies were coming, which dataset, and an input and output example.

 | Paper title                                                                                                                                                                                                                                                                                                               | Example                                                                                                                                                                                                                                                                                                                                        | Output (Formal Language)                                     | Example                                                                                                               |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|